Psychology & Sustainability

 Psychology & Sustainability - The Programme

-This programme is a two-year Master’s programme at Leuphana University, leading to a Master’s degree in Sustainability Psychology.
-Sustainability Psychology examines human behaviour and experience in the context of ecological, economic and social system transitions.
+This programme is a two-year Master’s programme at Leuphana University, leading to a Master’s degree in Psychology & Sustainability.
+In your studies, you examine human behaviour and experience in the context of ecological, economic and social system transitions.

 It uses a multi-level approach to study psychological processes at micro, meso and macro levels - enabling a thorough understanding of how individuals, communities and societies influence and are influenced by sustainable development